Rmanamr/CMD-dice-number-frequency-percentage-Java/README.md

 using Java version 1.8.0

 Run the program using :
-"javac CMD_Factorial_Loop.java"
+"javac CMD_Dice_Number_Frequency_Percentage.java"
 then
-"java CMD_Factorial_Loop"
+"java CMD_Dice_Number_Frequency_Percentage"
 in Windows CMD
-while CMD is in the CMD-factorial-loop-Java directory
+while CMD is in the CMD-dice-number-frequency-percentage-Java directory

 You can see the program document using :
-"javadoc CMD_Factorial_Loop.java"
+"javadoc CMD_Dice_Number_Frequency_Percentage.java"
-while CMD is in the CMD-factorial-loop-Java directory
+while CMD is in the CMD-dice-number-frequency-percentage-Java directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com